-Add Translate Method to Vertex - Demo 05
+Add Translate Method to Vector - Demo 05

 Restructure the code towards the model view projection pipeline.